gkaf89/NCC-Trainings/Courses/docs/cuda/profiling.md

     cudaEventRecord(start,0);
     ```

-And it can be initialized to measure the timing as `cudaEventRecord(start,0)` and `cudaEventRecord(stop,0)`.
+And it can be initialised to measure the timing as `cudaEventRecord(start,0)` and `cudaEventRecord(stop,0)`.
-Then the timings cab be measured as float, for example, `cudaEventElapsedTime(&time, start, stop)`.
+Then the timings can be measured as float, for example, `cudaEventElapsedTime(&time, start, stop)`.
 Finally, all the events should be destroyed using `cudaEventDestroy`, for example, `cudaEventDestroy(start)` and `cudaEventDestroy(start)`.

 ???
 "CUDA API"